AaronKutch/super_orchestrator/README.md

 First, see the documentation of `stacked_errors` (https://docs.rs/stacked_errors/latest/stacked_errors/) to understand the error strategy.
 Then, look over the documentation.
-Finally, check the examples in order of: paths, file_options, basic_commands, basic_containers, commands, dockerfile_entrypoint_pattern, postgres, and clean (note that some of these use UNIX specific commands that will not run successfully in some environments).
+Finally, check the examples (run the testcrate binaries from the root of the workspace via `cargo run --bin ...`) in order of: paths, file_options, basic_commands, basic_containers, commands, dockerfile_entrypoint_pattern, postgres, and clean (note that some of these use UNIX specific commands that will not run successfully in some environments).